 All non-exempt employees are eligible for overtime pay for all hours worked in excess of 40 hours per week.
 To be compensated for overtime, non-exempt employees must be scheduled to work and have both prior authorization and subsequent approval by their supervisor.
 Non-exempt personnel will be compensated at the rate of time-and-a-half their regular rate for all hours worked beyond 40 hours in any work week.
+Non-exempt employees who work between 37.5 and 40 hours per workweek will be paid at their straight time hourly rate.
 Pierpont Community & Technical College's work week begins at 12:01 a.m. on Saturday.